rakesh-sahani/SpringBoot3-SpringSecurity6/README.md

 How to write the code and structed according to best practices standards and also implementing

 Spring Boot 3 and Spring Framework 6.0
-## In this Repository covered this
+## In this Repository covered things:

 * Spring Boot 3
 * Spring Security 6 with JWT
 * Spring Security Exception Handling